cherylz/castalleys/README.md

 ### Why I Built CastAlleys

 CastAlleys was built as a capstone project for an online coding bootcamp ([Altcademy](https://www.altcademy.com/)) I enrolled.
-My goals for this project were to build something at least I would use (I like podcasts) and something that allowed me to practice what I had learned and challenged me to learn more.
+My goals for this project were to build something at least I would use (I like podcasts) and something that I could practice what I had learned with and challenged me to learn more.

 ### User Stories

 - Some podcast listeners who use computers more often than mobile phones want to search and play a show directly from their computer, without the need to take out their phone, unlock the screen and open an app.
 They will find CastAlleys handy to use since it is optimized for web users.
 - There are also podcast listeners who want to keep their mobile apps to the minimum.
 They can use CastAlleys on their phone's home screen without downloading it since it is a progressive web app.

-### Features
+### Main Features

+- Search:
-- Podcast search.
+  - Podcast search
-- Episode search with matched keyword(s) highlighted in titles, descriptions and transcripts.
+  - Episode search with matched keyword(s) highlighted in titles, descriptions and transcripts
-- Episode search within a given podcast.
+  - Episode search within a given podcast
-- Customizable theme color.
-- Podcast streaming with playback controls.
+- Podcast streaming with playback controls
-- Podcast page view.
-- Episode page view.
+- Star a podcast
+- Like an episode
+- Track play history
+- Customizable theme color

 ### Wireframes

-In case you are interested in checking out wireframes, here are the sketches of the main interfaces I made with pen and paper for large screens: https://drive.google.com/drive/folders/10Y-2lI5bnXj8i2oV2Je0K8V1IdShHSvk?usp=sharing.
-For small screens, I coded the design.
+In case you are interested in checking out wireframes, here are the initial drafts I made with pen and paper for large screens: [link](https://drive.google.com/drive/folders/10Y-2lI5bnXj8i2oV2Je0K8V1IdShHSvk?usp=sharing).
+For wireframes of small screens and design changes, I coded them without sketches.

 ### General Approach